graemeboy/neat-slug/README.md

 // Slug = 'lose-guy-ten-days'
 ````

-neatSlug can also handle more complex strings, as in the example below:
+Neat Slug can also handle more complex strings, as in the example below:

 ````javascript
 var titleString = "123 1 2 3 @This., -34/ 1234 #!
 90182.2312 $ % ^" +